anurag24-26/Instant-share/README.md

 - If you encounter any issues during installation or running the app, please check the logs for error messages and ensure you have the correct Node.js version installed.

-## Contributing

-- If you would like to contribute to the project, feel free to open an issue or pull request on the [GitHub repository](https://github.com/yourusername/instantshare).

-## License

-- This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-- For any questions or support, please reach out to [yourusername@gmail.com](mailto:yourusername@gmail.com).